© 2024 Louisville Public Media

 Kentucky elects Pamela Goodwine as state’s first Black female Supreme Court justice

-Kentucky has elected Pamela R. Goodwine as the state's first Black female Supreme Court Justice.
+Kentucky has elected Pamela R. Goodwine.
+She'll be the firs first Black woman to serve on the state Supreme Court.

 Pamela Goodwine defeated Erin Izzo to win a seat on the Kentucky Supreme Court.